-In hospitals throughout New Jersey, nurses are on the frontline of healthcare.
-These medical professionals handle many of the daily tasks of patient treatment — including administering drugs to their wards.
-In the hectic, demanding environment of a hospital, perpetually overworked nurses are at high risk of performing harmful and potentially fatal medication mistakes, including;
+Nurses are at the forefront of healthcare at hospitals around New Jersey.
+Many of the routine duties associated with patient care are carried out by these medical professionals, including giving their charges medicine.
+In the hectic, demanding environment of a hospital, perpetually overworked nurses are at high risk of performing harmful and potentially fatal medication mistakes, including:

-To speak with a lawyer about recovering damages for injuries caused by a prescription drug error, call Gelman Gelman Wiskow & McCarthy LLC at 973.366.3900 or contact the firm online to schedule your one-hour free initial consultation.
+To speak with a lawyer about recovering damages for injuries caused by a prescription drug error, call Gelman Gelman Wiskow & McCarthy LLC at 862-263-0770 or contact the firm online to schedule your one-hour free initial consultation.
 You pay no fees unless we win your case.
-Spanish translation services are available upon request.
+For your convenience, we have offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland, with Spanish-speaking translators available by request.